FAQ

 Is JavaScript required to use the web interface?

 If you do not want to (or can't) use JavaScript in your browser, please use the YeetFile command line application instead.
-All features -- with the exception of billing, which is handled by Stripe or BTCPay -- are accessible from the command line.
+All features -- with the exception of purchasing upgrades, which is handled by Stripe or BTCPay -- are accessible from the command line.

 What happens when I change my password?
 Shouldn't my files all be inaccessible?